 Little Petals Garden Program

-A nature-inspired learning experience designed to foster deep connections between children, caregivers, and the natural world.
+A nature-inspired learning experience designed to foster deep connections between children, the natural world, and their own sense of wonder.

 Our Mission

 Here at Little Petals Garden Program we believe children learn best by being immersed in nature, giving them the freedom to explore, create, and connect with the world around them in a meaningful and hands on way.
-With nature as our classroom, we will foster a unique learning experience through problem solving, craft making and friendship building led by a state certified elementary teacher.
+With nature as our classroom, we will foster a unique learning experience through problem solving, craft making and friendship building.

 Details